No need to buy a Mac Mini! Run OpenClaw 24/7 at a low cost of $6/month with Hostinger VPS

 Cost Comparison

-Hostinger KVM2 + OpenRouter~$6 VPS + pay-as-you-go model usage
+Hostinger KVM2 + OpenRouter ~$6 VPS + usage-based model costs

 Restart the container: